sam-eah/sam-eah.github.io/src/content/blog/enhancing-component-performance.md

   _Re-rendering_ occurs when a component's view updates to reflect changes in data without recreating the component entirely.
 During re-rendering, the component's template is re-evaluated, and the updated virtual representation is compared to the previous one, resulting in minimal changes to the real DOM.

 - **Updates:**
   An "_update_" refers to changes in the application's state or data.
-These changes trigger a re-render of the component to reflect the updated data.
+These changes trigger a re-render of the component (or the DOM element for fine-grained reactivity) to reflect the updated data.

 - **Mounting/Unmounting/Re-mounting:**
   "_Mounting_" involves creating a new component instance and inserting it into the DOM for the first time.
 Conversely, "_unmounting_" is the process of removing a component from the DOM and releasing any associated resources. "_Re-mounting_" occurs when a component is unmounted and then mounted again, effectively recreating the component instance and initiating the mounting process anew.